 Although vitamin D is fat-soluble and stored in the body, too much vitamin D can disrupt normal physiological processes, causing serious health risks.

-The recommended dietary allowance (RDA) of vitamin D varies depending on age, sex, and health status.
+The recommended dietary allowance (RDA) of vitamin D varies depending on age, gender, and health status.
 While the RDA for most adults is 600–800 IU/day, the tolerable upper intake level is 4,000 IU/day.
-However, taking vitamin D supplements above 10,000 IU per day for weeks or months can lead to toxicity.
+However, taking vitamin D supplements above 10,000 IU per day for several weeks or months can lead to toxicity.

 The risk of vitamin D toxicity increases when vitamin D supplements are combined with a calcium-rich diet or calcium supplements.
 This can raise blood calcium levels to dangerous levels, causing serious health complications.